JEEP STILL BEING GIVEN AWAY

 In 2012, the Wyoming Game & Fish Department’s budget was cut tremendously and would NOT be able to be a funding partner for the project.
 This would have resulted in the canceling of the project, except the Muley Fanatic Foundation with only one fundraising event in 2012 under their belt, stepped up and committed the $170,000 to help the project be initiated.

 This project continues today and has discovered great information of many generations of mule deer, discovered what the impact of a record breaking winter of 2016/2017 can do, and added many components, such as, collaring male mule deer to find the differences in their migration and winter habits compared to females.

 The Muley Fanatic Foundation RAFFLES are the main fundraising mechanism.
-It isn’t just to giveaway a great prize, it’s the importance that the funding continues for these project.
-These efforts help learn more about the mule deer and figuring out the solutions behind the loss of their populations.
+It isn’t to giveaway a great prize, it’s the importance that the funding continues for the projects.
+These efforts help continue to educate us about the mule deer and finding out the solutions behind the loss of their populations.

 If you are willing to help support these efforts please participate in any of the MFF Raffles.